 Students work in internships with professional news organizations in Indiana and throughout the world.
 Internships can be arranged independently by students or through the Great Lakes Colleges Association's New York Arts or Philadelphia programs.
 Students also have participated in a variety of special topics courses and research projects.

 Graduates who minored in Journalism have gone on to work in the professional news media and to graduate school.
 The Ackerman-Nicholson fellowship that supports graduate study in journalism or public affairs is available only to Earlham graduates.

 General Education Requirements

-The Program offers four courses that fulfill the Applied component of The Arts Requirement, JNLM 235, 301, 321 and 335; and one Comparative Practices course, JNLM 321.
+The Program offers four courses that fulfill the Applied component of The Arts Requirement, JNLM 235, 301, 321 and 335; and one Writing Intensive course, JNLM 321.

 The Journalism Minor is designed to complement a student's depth of knowledge in a major field of study.
 For students interested in Journalism careers, common majors include Politics, Sociology/Anthropology, Peace and Global Studies, Human Development and Social Relations, and English.
 Students who plan on careers in other fields will find that the Journalism Program can help them hone their writing and interviewing skills, understand how to deal effectively with the media, and create publications or other materials for use in either public or in-house presentations.